-Fire prevention procedures should be established.
+Fire prevention and protection procedures should be established.

 The design and installation of fire detection and alarm systems (per NFPA 45) should be considered.

 Laboratory designers should consult with the authority having jurisdiction regarding specific requirements of the local fire and building codes.

 The following should be given special fire prevention consideration:

 - Handling and storage of gaseous and liquid hydrogen.

 - Control of any heat sources or potential ignition sources

 - A work permit system for using open flames or spark-producing equipment.